anlutro/blog/posts/dynamic-includes-in-salt.md

 	    - context: { app: {{ app | yaml }} }
 	{% endfor %}

-Obviously missing from this example is how to get the source code for the UWSGI applications, and setting up a systemd/supervisord service that keeps the app running.
+Obviously missing from this example is how to get the source code for the uWSGI applications, and setting up a systemd/supervisord service that keeps the app running.
 Ignore that.

-UWSGI apps can be of many types: Ruby, Python (both v2 and v3), Perl, you name it.
+uWSGI apps can be of many types: Ruby, Python (both v2 and v3), Perl, you name it.
 How do we deal with this?
 We could just include all the plugin types at the top of the SLS: